SoftwareRat/PostAzureScript/README.md

   </a>
 </p>

-> Automate to configure Azure NV6 instances for CloudGaming
+> Automate Azure instances with NVIDIA GRID-capable GPU's for Cloud Gaming

 ## Author